Deltares/dfm_tools/README.md

 	- https://github.com/moflaher/ttide_py
 - add variable units to plots in test bench (``plt.title('%s (%s)'%(data_fromnc.var_varname, data_fromnc.var_object.units))``)
 - add satellite basemap (cartopy/basemap):
-	- get latlon projection for axis
-	- add test if cartopy/basemap is installed
 	- installing basemap reverts cartopy from conda-forge to main, probably inconvenient
-	- test install them and decide on which package
+	- test both and check dependencies
+	- add test if cartopy/basemap is installed before importing it, since these are optional modules
+	- also to get latlon projection for axis?
 - dimn_time is now actually variable name which does not work if time dimname is not the same as time varname
 - make merc keyword always optional by testing for minmax all vertsx between -181 and 361 and minmax all vertsy (lat) between -91 and 91 (+range for overlap for e.g. gtsm model)
 - optimize get_ncmodeldata for layerdepths/bedlevel/waterlevel (second intersect function), only retrieve necessary information for crossection